HOA Accounting and Bookkeeping

 Ideally, the HOA wants to have a 100% funded reserve – meaning that it has enough money to cover all anticipated costs.
 However, most reserve experts suggest that the reserves be funded at 70% or higher of the property’s calculated deterioration.

-Less than that and the HOA runs the risk of having to implement special assessments or raise association fees to cover costs, both of which can be a burden for the homeowners who need to come up with that money on short notice.
+Less than that, and the HOA runs the risk of having to implement special assessments or raise association fees to cover costs, both of which can be a burden for the homeowners who need to come up with that money on short notice.

 If funding is coming up short, look for ways to readjust the budget and allocate a higher percentage of association fees to the reserve fund.
-Typically between 25% and 40% of fees should be put toward the reserve fund.
+Typically, between 25% and 40% of fees should be put toward the reserve fund.

 Asian Real Estate Agent, insurance broker or financial advisor consulting young couple